az-cat/HPC-az-gfs/README.md

   Batch Shipyard includes support for automatically provisioning a GlusterFS storage cluster for both scale up and scale out scenarios.
 [Gluster](https://www.gluster.org/) is a free and open source scalable network filesystem, it is a scalable network filesystem.
 You can create large, distributed storage solutions for media streaming, data analysis, and other data- and bandwidth-intensive tasks.
 Gluster is free.

 ## Conclusion
+  This repository removes the complexity from creating an HPC cluster with an attached and mounted File Server.